Botanical Name: Stromanthe sanguinea

 Gorgeous foliage in dramatic colors make this Brazilian native a must-have for your indoor houseplant collection.

 Each emerald green leaf looks like a masterpiece, brushed with creamy white, light green and sometimes pink.
-Its leaves stand upright, revealing red undersides.
+Its leaves are sometimes held upright, revealing red undersides.

 Wondering when to repot Stromanthe?
 Repot when the plant appears crowded, using a pot that's just 1-2 inches (2.5-5 cm) larger.
+Keep the crown of the plant at the same level it was in the old pot to prevent stem rot.
 Spring is a good time, when it is starting its most vigorous time of growth.
 Use a pot with drainage holes to prevent over-watering.
 This is a good time to divide plants, if you want.

 Something bugging your plant?
 Stromanthe seems to shrug off pests, though there are a couple to watch for.
 Dry, warm conditions in winter may draw spider mites to indoor plants.
 You'll first notice their fine webbing between leaves and stems.
 Treat any infestation immediately to prevent these destructive pests from moving on to your other houseplants.
 Wet, peaty potting mixes sometimes attract fungus gnats.
 Allowing the potting medium to dry out a bit between waterings will help prevent them.